If I had to pick just one beach to visit for the rest of my life, it’d be Agios Prokopios Beach on the Cycladic Island of Naxos, Greece.

 Despite picture postcard perfect beaches, like Agios Prokopios, Naxos is still predominantly loved and visited by locals and Greek families on vacation.
 It feels like you’re actually on vacation in Greece, instead of in an over-touristed place that could be anywhere.

 Never mind all the added advantages like good food, kind people and an absence of touts.

 Agios Prokopios beach in Naxos is still affordable.

-Perfect summer beach paradise is still incredibly affordable on Naxos, Greece.
+Finding a place to stay on the summer beach paradise of Naxos, Greece is still incredibly affordable.
 We were able to rent a small studio apartment last minute, just a few minutes walk from Agios Prokopios beach for less than 40 euros a night.
 Compare that to neighbouring Mykonos, where the cheapest alternative I could find was no less than $100 per night.

 Beach chairs and umbrellas run just 5 euros, meals are delicious and reasonably priced, and frappes can be had for just a few euros.